SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: AMM Preliminaries

-\paragraph{Pool shares} Also known as ``liquidity shares" and ``liquidity provider shares", pool shares represent ownership in the portfolio of assets within a pool, and are distributed to liquidity providers.
-Shares qualify for reception of fees which are earned in the portfolio whenever a trade occurs.
-Shares can be redeemed at any time to withdraw back the liquidity initially provided.
+Also known as \enquote{liquidity shares} and \enquote{\ac{lp} shares}, pool shares represent ownership in the portfolio of assets within a pool, and are distributed to \acp{lp}.
+Shares accrue trading fees proportionally and can be redeemed at any time to withdraw funds from the pool.